S-Mehran/Yolov8-Fine-Tuning-Object-Detection-Model/README.md

 |--------------------|-------------------|
 | ![Before FT 2](example_predictions/yolo_clock.png) | ![After FT 2](example_predictions/yolo_clock_corrected.png) |

-- **Before**: Missed detection due to low contrast and small size.
+- **Before**: Model misclassified the sign with a confidence score of 0.27.
-- **After**: Successfully detected and classified the sign with high precision.
+- **After**: Correctly identified the traffic sign with a confidence score of 0.83.

 ---